apigeek/architect/README.md

 However, It won't do much else until we provide some feature scenarios.

-By default, ApiGeek-Architect looks for ".feature" files recursively, starting in the current directory.
+By default, ApiGeek:Architect looks for ".feature" files recursively, starting in the current directory.

 I want to create my first feature
 =================================